from Easter Horror Stories- Rescuing Jesus’ Good News–

 “For what will it profit them to gain the whole world and forfeit their life/soul/psyche?”
 (Mark 8:36)

 Is our life being diminished because of something we are fixated on gaining?
 Have we given in to the daily crush of junk mail and consumerism, or been paralysed by a fear of scarcity which forces us to abandon our neighbours and focus on number one?
+To be a Noah building an ark for us and ours, and screw everyone else?
 What did it profit us to gain three jumbo packs of loo paper?
 What did it cost?

-Perhaps we need salvation from belief in a God who builds a Kingdom through murder and bullying and threatening to hurt our children if we step out of line.
+Perhaps we need salvation from belief in a God who builds a Kingdom through murder and bullying and threatening to kills us or hurt our children if we step out of line.

 Perhaps we need instead an offer of salvation through the Spirit of the God whose Kingdom is right here within reach, for which we will suffer not because God makes us suffer, but because others prefer the world as it is, and have the power to keep it that way.
 For now.